 All of the DJs who work for Remix Weddings have a minimum of 10 years of professional DJ experience working in clubs, on air, or with live music acts.
 Most of our DJs have 15+ years of experience rocking dance floors!
 Cumulatively our team has almost 150 years of DJ experience.

 Why are DJs so expensive?

 This combination of creativity, talent, and responsibility is in very short supply.
-Mediocre DJs are easy to find, great DJs like the ones on our team are much harder to find!
+Mediocre DJs are easy to find, but great DJs like the ones on our team are the unicorns of the industry!

 Why should I hire a DJ instead of a band for my wedding?

 A professional DJ will have a library of thousands upon thousands of songs from the oldie but goodies to today's top 40 hits.
 DJ's do not take breaks and will play anything and everything that you want to hear at your wedding reception.
-Our mobile DJs also travel with wifi hotspots and can even download songs that we don't have on the fly during an event!
+A DJ can even download songs that we don't have on the fly during an event!

 Do you take breaks during an event?

 Outside of running to the restroom, no. We work non-stop from the moment your wedding reception starts until the final moment when you make your grand exit from your wedding reception.
 If you opt to feed us a vendor meal, we will take a very quick break to eat, but we will make sure there is music playing the whole time while we sit down to eat.